-82. (1) When providing the services contemplated in this Chapter there is no a general obligation on a service provider to-

-(a) monitor the data which it transmits or stores; or
+- 82. (1) When providing the services contemplated in this Chapter there is no a general obligation on a service provider to- - (a) monitor the data which it transmits or stores; or - (b) actively seek facts or circumstances indicating an unlawful activity.(2) The Minister may subject to section 14 of the Constitution, prescribe procedures - for service providers to-

-(b) actively seek facts or circumstances indicating an unlawful activity.(2) The Minister may, subject to section 14 of the Constitution, prescribe procedures taken or information provided by recipients of their service; and(b) to communicate to the competent authorities, at their request, information enabling the identification of recipients of their service.
+(a) inform the competent public authorities of alleged illegal activities undertaken or information provided by recipients of their service; and - (b) to communicate to the competent authorities, at their request, information enabling the identification of recipients of their service.